 Once the report is downloaded, you will see a zipped folder containing your project information.
 Unzip the folder and open the excel file.

 To understand how Places data is presented in excel, follow the steps below;

 Contribution information is displayed in the green section.
-This information includes the following; The contributors details (Date and time, Login and Contributor Summary); Longitude and Latitude, Address of Pin, Pin Category, Comment Submitted.
-In this section you will also see the responses to any custom survey questions you have asked with the Places tool.
-Links to images submitted by participants will show up in a column labelled Add Photo.
+This information includes the following; The Contributors Details (date and time, login and contributor summary); Longitude and Latitude, Address of Pin, Pin Category and Comment Submitted.
+In this section you will also see responses to any custom survey questions you have asked with the Places tool.
+Links to images submitted by participants will show up in a column labelled Add Image.
 This allows you to easily download the images submitted by the participant.

-Sign up form questions are shown in the blue section and allow you to filter through your responses based on sign-up form questions.
+Sign-up form questions are shown in the blue section and allow you to filter your responses based on these questions.
 This information will only be complete for participants who have signed-in to complete the Places activity.
 Sign-up form information won't be available in the excel sheet if you have selected unverified participation.